qaixerabbas/deepds/README.md

 One command data creation for visual information processing (weakly/self-supervised settings) --> &nbsp;

-DeepDS is an **automatic Video Processing Python** tool that provides an easy-to-use command line interface to autoamte your data creation process for various machine learning tasks.
+DeepDS is an **automatic Video Processing Python** tool that provides an easy-to-use command line interface to autoamte your data creation process for various machine learning / computer vision tasks.
 It uses **OpenCV** and **VidGear** at the backend and uses **Optimized Deep Learning** algorithm to analyze and create your datasets with just a single command.

 DeepDs primarily focuses on automation of repetetive tasks, and thereby lets ML practitionars & researchers/developers to easily create image datasets from online/offline videos.
 Additionally you can use your own trained ML models for custom dataset creation tasks.

+NOTE: Please read about Weak Annotations & keep it mind that default model might not provide good predictions.
+Use it only for pre-training or if you have a custom model, use that for data creation.

 The output of the data creation project will be directories containing images that are ready to be used for finetuning/training your ML models